formfcw/directus-extension-flexible-editor/README.md

 </details>

-:rocket: **Render Interactive Components**: On your front-end, you can render any node (especially “Relation Nodes”) with your own custom component using [Flexible Editor Content](https://github.com/formfcw/directus-extension-flexible-editor/tree/main/content).
+:rocket: **Render Interactive Components**: On your front-end, you can render any node (especially "Relation Nodes") with your own custom component using [Flexible Editor Content](https://github.com/formfcw/directus-extension-flexible-editor/tree/main/content).

 ## Installation